DioxusLabs/docsite/docs-src/0.4/en/CLI/cmd/index.md

     -v            Enable verbose logging

 SUBCOMMANDS:
-    build        Build the Dioxus application and all of its assets clean        Clean output artifacts
+    bundle       Bundle the Rust desktop app and all of its assets build        Build the Dioxus application and all of its assets clean        Clean output artifacts
     config       Dioxus config file controls